Community Health Statistics Unit

-Regional & Community Data
+Demographic and Regional Data

 Demographic Profiles

-The Demographic Profiles are a compilation of information relating to demographic characteristics of specific populations in San Diego County, including SDOH.
-Each Profile contains demographic data for each HHSA Region and subregional area (SRA), including age, gender, race/ethnicity distributions, school enrollment, educational attainment, income, occupation, housing, and other SDOH.
-Many of these factors have been implicated at the roots of health disparities.
-The profiles are designed to help HHSA staff in each of the Health and Human Services Regions (Regions) and other local organizations, including Live Well San Diego recognized partners, identify, and prioritize needs within their communities.
+The Demographic Profiles provide information on the demographic characteristics of specific populations in San Diego County, including social determinants of health (SDOH).
+Each Profile contains demographic data, including age, gender, race/ethnicity distributions, school enrollment, educational attainment, income, occupation, housing, and other SDOH.
+Many of these factors have been identified as contributors to health disparities.
+The profiles are designed to help HHSA staff in each of the Health and Human Services Regions (Regions) and other local organizations, including Live Well San Diego recognized partners, identify and prioritize needs within their communities.

-The demographic profiles below contain the most recent demographic and economic data available by Health and Human Services (HHSA) region, city, and supervisorial district in PDF format.
+The Demographic Profiles include the latest demographic and economic data available by Health and Human Services (HHSA) region, city, and supervisorial district in PDF format.
+The Demographic Profiles are also available as dynamic Tableau dashboards, with an additional dashboard on demographic data at the census tract level.

 For machine-readable data, visit the County of San Diego's data access portal.